Northgate, Queensland: Education

 Northgate State School is a government primary (Prep-6) school for boys and girls at 128 Amelia Street (27.3987°S 153.0708°E).
 In 2017, the school had an enrolment of 258 students with 25 teachers (16 full-time equivalent) and 17 non-teaching staff (10 full-time equivalent).
 Although within the suburb of Northgate, it sits on the boundary with Nundah and is accessed via Amelia Street in Nundah.
 Virginia State School in Virginia and Nundah State School in Nundah also serve students in the north and west of Northgate respectively.

 There are no secondary schools in Northgate.
-The nearest secondary schools are Earnshaw State College in Banyo and Aviation High in Hendra.
+The nearest government secondary schools are Earnshaw State College in Banyo and Aviation High in Hendra.